Cape Canaveral Space Force Station: Gemini and early Apollo

 The two-man Gemini spacecraft was launched into orbit by a derivative of the Air Force Titan II missile.
 Twelve Gemini flights were launched from LC-19, ten of which were crewed.
 The first crewed flight, Gemini 3, took place on March 23, 1965.
-Later Gemini flights were supported by seven uncrewed launches of the Agena Target Vehicle on the Atlas-Agena from LC-14, to develop rendezvous and docking, critical for Apollo.
+Later Gemini flights were supported by seven uncrewed launches of the Agena target vehicle on the Atlas-Agena from LC-14, to develop rendezvous and docking, critical for Apollo.
 Two of the Atlas-Agena vehicles failed to reach orbit on Gemini 6 and Gemini 9, and a mis-rigging of the nosecone on a third caused it to fail to eject in orbit, preventing docking on Gemini 9A.
 The final flight, Gemini 12, launched on November 11, 1966.

 The capabilities of the Mercury Control Center were inadequate for the flight control needs of Gemini and Apollo, so NASA built an improved Mission Control Center in 1963, which it decided to locate at the newly built Manned Spacecraft Center in Houston, Texas, rather than at Canaveral or at the Goddard Space Flight Center in Maryland.

 The Apollo program's goal of landing a man on the Moon required development of the Saturn family of rockets.
-The large Saturn V rocket necessary to take men to the Moon required a larger launch facility than Cape Canaveral could provide, so NASA built the Kennedy Space Center located west and north of Canaveral on Merrit Island.
+The large Saturn V rocket necessary to take men to the Moon required a larger launch facility than Cape Canaveral could provide, so NASA built the Kennedy Space Center located west and north of Canaveral on Merritt Island.
 But the earlier Saturn I and IB could be launched from the Cape's Launch Complexes 34 and 37.
 The first four Saturn I development launches were made from LC-34 between October 27, 1961, and March 28, 1963.
 These were followed by the final test launch and five operational launches from LC-37 between January 29, 1964, and July 30, 1965.